camelCaseSensitive/Stereogram-Generator-Online/README.md

 If you select "Tile Texture" it will instead scale the texture image to be the width of one strip and tile it vertically.

+Larger depthmap images will take longer to render.

+For best results, scale the texture to your image ahead of time and use a texture that has a lot of visual noise.
+The more detailed your depthmap is the more noise your texture will need in order for the details to be discernable.